 We were stopped in our tracks when we arrived at this insanely beautiful viewpoint to witness an unforgettable sunrise and foggy mist settling in over the Palm Tree Forest.

-This spot is best shot with a Mavic Pro 2 Drone Camera to capture the surrounding landscape.
-Regardless if you have a drone or not, the Palm Tree Road Siargao is still one of the most photogenic locations on the island and a definite addition to your list of things to do in Siargao.
+This spot is best shot with a Mavic Pro Drone Camera to capture the surrounding landscape.
+Regardless if you have a drone or not, Palm Tree Road is still one of the most photogenic locations on the island.

-The Instafamous Palm Tree Road is located on the Siargao Circumferential Rd, 30-seconds down the road from the Palm Tree Forest Sunrise Viewpoint and approximately 2-minutes before the Bent Palm Tree Siargao.
+Palm Tree Road is located on the Siargao Circumferential Rd, just 30-seconds around the corner from the Sea of Palms Viewpoint and approximately 2-minutes before the Siargao Tree Swing.

-If you are heading here from General Luna, it is a 30-minute drive.
+If you are heading here from General Luna, it’s approximately a 30-minute drive.